sainfeden/fractal-interpolation/README.md

 Depending on the settins algorithm takes approximately 15 minutes for fractal interpolation of a test image, 15 more for GP.
 Therefore, a usage for an image of a similar size and complexity takes 10-20Wh.
 Testing an algorithm took approximately 10 hours of pure computation, 500Wh.
+AI was used for assistance in coding, and if counting an average of 0.3Wh per query, this adds up to 10Wh

-The total calculated cost is 500Wh, ~ 2000 kJ, with each usage taking 40 kJ.
+The total calculated cost is 510Wh, ~ 2000 kJ, with each usage taking 40 kJ.
 Further optimisation can help decrease the cost.

 ### Acknowledgments